BuddyX

 9. Jitsi Meet

-Jitsi Meet lets you launch a video call without creating an account.
-Just visit the website, start a meeting, and share the link.
-The platform offers HD video, screen sharing, chat, and full browser access.
-Jitsi also gives developers the option to embed video conferencing into their own websites.
+Jitsi Meet launches a video call with no account, visit the site, start a meeting, share the link.
+HD video, screen sharing, browser-first.
+Developers can embed video conferencing into their own sites.

 10. Viber

-Viber combines messaging and calling with extra features like stickers, file sharing, and disappearing messages.
-It encrypts your communications and works on both mobile and desktop.
-You can call non-Viber numbers at low rates, just like you did on Skype.
-Viber appeals to users in regions like Eastern Europe and Asia.
+Viber combines messaging and calling with stickers, file sharing, and disappearing messages.
+Encrypted communications across mobile and desktop.
+Strong adoption in Eastern Europe and Asia.

 11. FaceTime